matthias-blomme/ad-project-document/book/src/poc/poc.md

 ## Customizable Requirements
 In addition to the mandatory requirements, you need to implement some other technologies/principles listed below.
 Customization should fit the needs of your application.

-**Caution**: Proper feature integration into the product is required!
-Again, don't add these as an afterthought, but as a useful contribution to your product.
+**Caution**: Proper feature integration into the product is required! <br>Again, don't add these as an afterthought, but as a useful contribution to your product.

 You need to complete at least 4 points worth of topics.
 For example, you can choose 4 topics worth 1 point each or 2 topics worth 2 points each, etc.